psklavos1/adaptive-city-nerf/README.md

 ```bash
 python nerf_runner.py --op view --checkpoint_path logs/example --prefix step20000
 ```

+To monitor NeRF rendering the web-based viewer a link is provided at the console for users to follow.

 > **Note:** Live adaptation on viewer may reduce throughput due to shared GPU usage.

 ---